About

 single distribution variable thanks to the distributional

-package and then can use it with the ggdibbler
+package and then can use it with the ggdibbler version of

 # Distribution